CiscoDevNet/terraform-provider-mso/website/docs/d/schema_template_contract_service_graph.html.markdown

 * `node_relationship.provider_connector_redirect_policy` - (Optional) redirection policy for provider connector at site level.
 * `node_relationship.consumer_connector_redirect_policy_tenant` - (Optional) tenant for redirection policy for consumer connector at site level.
 It is required to set redirection policy for consumer connector.
 * `node_relationship.consumer_connector_redirect_policy` - (Optional) redirection policy for consumer connector at site level.
+* `node_relationship.provider_subnet_ips` - (Optional) subnet ips which will be associated with provider connector at site level.
+It should be in CIDR format.
+* `node_relationship.consumer_subnet_ips` - (Optional) subnet ips which will be associated with consumer connector at site level.
+It should be in CIDR format.